0xbow-io/Veritas/README.md

 underutilised in the common Circom Dev-Toolchain.

-Therefore, we've built Veritas, which is an opinionated Go front-end for Circom, which enables the embedding of Circom Circuits within Go projects.
+Therefore, we've built Veritas, which is an opinionated Go front-end for Circom that enables Circom Circuits to be embedded within Go projects.

 To achieve this, we've decided to fork Circom at v2.2.0 to support the [Bus implementation](https://docta.ucm.es/rest/api/core/bitstreams/bab72e69-b6c9-42cc-8ac3-63407eb2a6b6/content).